segmentio/segment-docs/src/connections/destinations/catalog/facebook-pixel-server-side/index.md

 #### Match rate considerations

-For this option to work best, the same `external_id` needs to be passed from the browser and the server.
-To achieve this, go to your Facebook Pixel destination settings in Segment and enable the **Enable Advanced Matching** and **Use User ID or Anonymous ID as External ID** settings.
-By default the Facebook Conversions API destination uses the `userId` (or `anonymousId` if not present) to set the `external_id`, so when you set up Facebook Pixel to use the same settings, Facebook can then match the users.
+For this option to work best, pass the same `external_id` from the browser and the server.
+To achieve this, go to the Facebook Pixel destination settings in Segment and enable the **Enable Advanced Matching** and **Use User ID or Anonymous ID as External ID** settings.
+By default, the Facebook Conversions API destination uses the `userId` (or `anonymousId` if not present) to set the `external_id`, so when you configure Facebook Pixel to use the same settings, Facebook matches users by those IDs.

 You can also increase the match rate for events from a server source by sending [user traits in the context object of the track events](#default-mappings-to-facebook-properties).
 You can also collect other fields from the browser, such as `userAgent`, `ip` address, and [Facebook's parameters (fbp, fbc)](https://developers.facebook.com/docs/marketing-api/conversions-api/parameters/fbp-and-fbc) and pass them to the server, and manually add them to the events.